jmichel7/Combinat.jl/README.md

  [5, 1, 1]
 ```

-The partitions are implemented by an iterator `Combinat.Partitions` which can be used to enumerate the partitions of a large number.
+The  partitions are implemented by an iterator `Combinat.Partitions(n[,k])` which can be used to enumerate the partitions of a large number.

-<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/a7869e9a08efab332e64dc9d56f1598df1940688/src/Combinat.jl#L748-L796' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Combinat.jl/blob/aa779ee2a0ef8c161790fcbdd64a5d760fd631c4/src/Combinat.jl#L748-L796' class='documenter-source'>source</a><br>

 `partitions(n::Integer,set::AbstractVector[,k])`, `npartitions(n::Integer,set::AbstractVector[,k])`